안녕하세요. 토미입니다.

 I am very good at pushing people to work.

-Anyway, I am so happy that even now I receive lots of assignments from you guys.
+Anyway, I am so happy I received many assignments from you guys.

 I’m so encouraged by your efforts and energy.